 child when you find him or her scratching.

 household cleaner such as Lysol or Pine-Sol to wash any items that are soiled

 Bathe daily with a soothing,

 mild soap that contains ingredients such as chamomile, aloe vera, or lavender.

 Look for soaps that are made for sensitive skin or are recommended for babies.

-You can also try a soap that contains oatmeal or an antibacterial soap such as
+You can also try a soap that contains oatmeal.

 Use a mild laundry detergent if clothes or linens seem